-We’re looking forward to welcoming you as we begin phased re-opening of the Cathedral.
-On this page, you’ll find the latest details about our re-opening plans, the safety measure we’ve put in place, and information to help you plan your visit.
+We’re delighted to welcome you back.
+On this page, you’ll find the latest details including safety guidance and information to help you plan your visit.
 Our team are happy to help if you have any questions: email@example.com

 Public worship in the cathedral

 Services in the cathedral are now held on Sundays at 8am and 10am and Wednesdays at 12pm.
 These services will be broadcast live on our Facebook page and YouTube channel.
 To find out more visit our live services page.
 In addition, Evening Prayer on zoom and video Reflections will continue.
 Everyone is welcome to join services in the cathedral and online.

 The Refectory is open every day from 10am to 4pm, offering teas, coffees, cakes, sandwiches, salads and their famous sausage rolls!

 Visit anytime between 10am-4pm.
 Our gift shop is open 7 days a week.